 BY: T. Franklin Murphy | June 23, 2020

-Traumatizing events destroy our stable view of the world.
+Traumatizing events destroy our stability.
 From these ashes, growth is possible.
-We get back up, re-examine our world, adjust our expectations and move forward, a little wiser and stronger.
+We get back up, adjust our expectations and move forward a little wiser and stronger.

 We are only six months into this forsaken year.
 A car in front of me sported a bumper sticker begging, “Let It End Already!”
 Our worlds have been disrupted.
 We endured months of isolation, assaulted by the COVID-19 epidemic.
 Just as recovery appeared on the horizon, the disturbing video of George Floyd’s death provoked nation-wide protests, riots, and hate.
 If this was not enough, adding to the instability, the economy teeters at the beginning of another worldwide recession.
 Our politicians, elected to govern and protect, are too bothered by bipartisan charades to reassure their constituents.
 While the world is stunned, our personal tragedies don’t wait, compounding the morass of intolerable anxiety.
 We are driven to ponder the new masked reality.
 With security shattered and hopes dashed, we must move forward—but how?
 Can we resiliently gather the shards of broken dreams and march with greater wisdom, strength, and determination?
 Resilient people emerge from intense struggles with a new sense of power.
 They grow in the aftermath of trauma.